 My name is Donald Allen.
 I have been a close friend and business advisor to the author.
 I was a pilot in Vietnam, a member of law enforcement and successful entrepreneur.
 I have worked with members of the Intelligence community, for the DNC, and two presidential candidates.
 I am also the gentleman who introduced the author to an ex-pat known as “the Ferryman,” and in part was responsible for a journey the author took into Mexico to find a girl who had escaped a violent cult.
 That journey, which put the author’s life at risk, became the background for his award-winning novel GOD IS A BULLET.
 What follows are excerpts from the author’s letters and diaries as unearthed by his French editor Marie-Caroline Aubert.
-These deal not only with how his novel TROIS FEMMES (Three Women) came to be, but GOD IS A BULLET is also referenced, along with one of the manuscripts he left in our care which is the true story of the author’s journey that became GOD IS A BULLET.
+These deal not only with how his novel THE WORLD EVE LEFT US (TROIS FEMMES) came to be, but GOD IS A BULLET is also referenced, along with the true story of the author’s journey that became GOD IS A BULLET.

 …what most people don’t realize is that the Bronx of the fifties on through the seventies was so quintessentially America.
 The range of ethnicities there, the extremes of politics, the poverty and wealth, the deeply entrenched views of religion and racism.
 You can track the changes on those streets from the fifties when the darker impulses were more latent on into the late seventies when they became the raw sunlight of the world we know now.
 You can document the march of alienation and destruction as it was confronted by resolve and survival in neighborhood after neighborhood after neighborhood.